ISSA Conference 2026

 • What governance models (e.g. inter-ministerial committees, integrated agencies, municipal hubs) enable sustained collaboration.

-• The role of “middle-tier” services—home visiting, childcare, family support, health interventions—as connectors between high-level policy and families’ everyday lives.
+• The role of “middle-tier” services—home visiting, early childhood education and care, family support, social protection, health services—as connectors between high-level policy and families’ everyday lives.

 • Challenges such as overlapping mandates, siloed budgets, and political turnover—and how countries have managed to overcome them.